 #6 Make it Easy to Embed and Share

 Providing share and embed options on the results pages of quizzes and calculators seems obvious but a surprisingly large number of people miss out on this.
 If you want your users to share your content, you need to provide easy-to-use social sharing options across a range of networks (Facebook, Twitter, Linkedin being the most basic).
 You should also provide embed options to make it easy for your users to share it on a webpage.

-Hope you found the above tips useful.
+We hope you found the above tips useful and some shareworthy interactive content ideas too.
 If you want to know how viral your interactive content can be, check out the calculator below.